Qatar seals Boeing freighter deal with surprise 737 order | Business

 Qatar seals Boeing freighter deal with surprise 737 order

 Reuters reported https://www.reuters.com/business/aerospace-defense/qatar-airways-order-up-50-boeing-737-max-source-2022-01-31 the 737 MAX deal earlier on Monday.
-The cargo part of the deal represents the first order for a freighter version of the world's largest twin-engine passenger plane, the 777X, whose entry to service has been pushed back by more than three years to late 2023 or beyond.
+The freight part of the deal represents the first order for a cargo spin-off of the 777X, the world's largest twin-engine passenger plane whose entry to service has been delayed more than three years to late 2023 or beyond.

-Qatar Airways handed Boeing Co a record launch order for 34 new 777X freighters and added at least 25 Boeing 737 MAX jets on Monday in a $30 billion-plus package during a Washington diplomatic visit, deepening U.S. economic links to the Gulf.
-The deal is a boost for Boeing at a time when the U.S. planemaker is battling industrial and financial constraints, and reflects upheaval in the jet market after Qatar Airways engaged in a contractual and safety dispute with Europe's Airbus SE .
+Qatar Airways handed Boeing Co a record launch order for 34 new 777X freighters and a surprise purchase of 737 MAX passenger jets on Monday, in a $30 billion-plus package as President Joe Biden hailed the Gulf state as a major U.S. ally.
+The deal, signed at the White House during a visit to Washington by Qatar's ruling emir, boosted Boeing at a time when the U.S. planemaker faces chronic industrial and financial constraints.
+The order drove Boeing shares up to close 5.1% higher.

-Boeing shares rose almost 5% after the freighter order was unexpectedly topped up by an order for the Boeing 737 MAX.
-The deal was timed to coincide with a visit to Washington by Qatar's emir in which the United States hailed the Gulf state as a major ally.
-That followed days of frantic negotiations after Airbus revoked an order for 50 competing A321neo aircraft as part of a heated dispute with Qatar Airways over flaws in a larger jet.
+The deal for 25 of the largest version of the MAX, the 737-10, plus 25 further options, widened the fallout from a dispute between Qatar Airways and Airbus.
+The European planemaker earlier this month revoked a contract with Qatar Airways for 50 competing A321neo jets as part of a spiraling dispute that began with disagreements over the severity of flaws on long-haul A350 jets.

-Qatar Airways Chief Executive Akbar Al Baker said negotiators had "lost a lot of sleep" in the intervening two weeks and took a swipe at Airbus.
+Qatar Airways Chief Executive Akbar Al Baker said Qatari and U.S. aircraft and engine negotiators had "lost a lot of sleep" in the intervening two weeks to shape an alternative deal, and contrasted that with a recent plunge in relations with Airbus.
 "We like to build long-term relationships with trusted partners where both parties work together towards a common purpose," he told a White House signing ceremony attended by leaders from Boeing and engine maker General Electric Co.

-"(The 777X) will be an absolute world-beater," Boeing Chief Executive Dave Calhoun said at Monday's signing ceremony.
-ORDER CONVERSIONS
+It is banking on sales of the new twin-engined juggernaut to defend its dominance of the cargo market and head off a challenge from a new Airbus A350 freighter. "(The 777X) will be an absolute world-beater," Boeing Chief Executive Dave Calhoun said.

-Boeing agreed to convert a third of Qatar's existing order for 60 777X passenger planes, for which there is currently less demand, to freighters in order to win the order.
-Speaking on the sidelines of high-level meetings on energy security amid the Ukraine crisis, Al Baker trumpeted support for the U.S. economy from Qatar Airways, which has faced trade complaints from U.S. carriers over alleged subsidies.
+ORDER CONVERSIONS To win the freighter order, Boeing agreed to convert a third of Qatar's existing order for 60 777X passenger planes, for which there is currently less demand, to the cargo version.

 Boeing said the freighter order would sustain more than 35,000 U.S. jobs with an annual economic impact of $2.6 billion.
 Boeing has dominated air freight for years through its 767, 777 and 747 cargo jets, though it will be urgently pressing for more orders for the new freighter flagship.

 About half of global cargo by value travels by air, and in turn half of that usually goes in the belly of passenger planes.
-During the pandemic, many airlines have been forced to park unused passenger jets, driving up demand for cargo space on dedicated freighters at a time when e-commerce has been a lifeline for many during COVID-19 lockdowns.
+During the pandemic, many airlines have been forced to park unused passenger jets, driving up demand for cargo space at a time when e-commerce has been a lifeline for many.

 But economists warn the trends could start to unravel as the pandemic eases.